"IT TOUCHES US ALL"

 WE WANT TO HELP YOU FIND HOPE AND A WAY TO COPE WITH YOUR PROBLEMS.

 UO’s Counseling Center offers effective counseling that can help you create (or re-create) a life worth living.
 Counseling is confidential and free to UO students.
-You can drop in (Monday – Friday, 1pm-4pm) or call 541-346-3227 for an appointment.
+Call 541-346-3227 for an initial phone appointment.
 While intense emotional stress can blind people to alternative solutions to suicide — other solutions are almost always available.
 We will work with you to find solutions that are meaningful to you.

 - Counseling & Testing Center - (541) 346-3227